kubrayill/ache-donepezil-docking/README.md

 The goal of this project is to identify amino acid residues located within 4 Å of Donepezil and to rank them based on the number of atomic contacts observed in a single docked structure.

-Note: Contact counts were obtained from a single docked structure and represent atomic contact occurrence rather than dynamic interaction frequency.

 ---